 Free texture software:

-While Adobe Photoshop is my strong personal preference, GIMP is a 100% free and a very capable image editing tool: (LINK)
+While Adobe Photoshop is my strong personal preference, GIMP is a 100% free and is definitely a capable image tool: (LINK)

-notice ANY in-game quality-loss caused by SSEBP texture optimization mods,
+notice in-game quality-loss caused by SSEBP texture optimization mods,

 please let me know: (LINK)